Foxborough Regional Charter School announces valedictorian, salutatorian

-Isabella Kierce and Shreya Ganatra are valedictorian and salutatorian for Foxboro Regional Charter School’s Class of 2023.
+FOXBORO -- Isabella Kierce and Shreya Ganatra are valedictorian and salutatorian for Foxborough Regional Charter School’s Class of 2023.

 Throughout her high school years, Kierce, a Foxboro resident, has been a member of the cheerleading team, cross country team, track team, student council, executive board, National Honor Society, Spanish National Honor Society, National Green Schools Society and Science Olympiad.